 Contact The Brown Firm PLLC For More Information

 Whether you assert your racial discrimination claim under Section 1981 or Title VII of the Civil Rights Act of 1964 is going to be an important decision in your case.
 An employment lawyer can help immensely with this legal decision.
-Contact The Brown Firm PLLC by sending us a message online or giving us a call today to schedule a free consultation and discuss whether you have grounds for a lawsuit.
+Contact The Brown Firm PLLC by sending us a message online or giving us a call today to schedule a consultation and discuss whether you have grounds for a lawsuit.